vjvasiljev/SelfGrowAI/README.md

 ## Entry 015 — Refined tasks after task 155 (2025-04-19 11:08:28)

+## Entry 016 — Failed to apply patch for task 156: Implement a file check function to verify if the file already exists before creating.
+(2025-04-19 11:08:56)

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.